About Aloha Amplified & Team

 Aloha Amplified, Inc. was born from the heart of our family in January 2025.
 As a mom and daughters team — Linn Nishikawa, Casey Morrin, and Lori Nishikawa — we’ve have been serving our Maui community collectively launching events, fundraisers and more.
 Over the years, that’s meant supporting local nonprofits and small businesses, and creating spaces for community resources and events on Maui Nui Strong, supporting locals with Kama‘aina discounts on Maui Nui First and continuing to support grassroots non-profits like Hoʻōla iā Mauiakama Disaster Long Term Recovery Group to rebuild.
 These projects were about amplifying the existing strength and aloha of the community, so we can come together and support each other.
 As the recovery continues, we created Aloha Amplified so we can step more into the grassroots space and stand with our neighbors during times of uncertainty and create spaces where people could find resources, strength, and hope.

-We are deeply honored to have Wilmont Kamaunu Kahaiali‘i serve as a member of our Aloha Amplified Board.
+We are deeply honored to have Wilmont Kamaunu Kahaiali‘i serve our Aloha Amplified Board President.
 Through our collaboration and Kamaunu’s vision, the concept for Lights for Lahaina was born — a special gathering of remembrance, healing, and hope that will take place on Saturday, September 6, 2025, at Maria Lanakila Catholic Church in Lahaina.
 This event is about more than lanterns or music; it’s about healing hearts, honoring what we’ve lost, and looking toward Lahaina’s future with courage and aloha.

 Starting Aloha Amplified is our way of continuing this journey, but in a deeper and more lasting way.
 Our goal is to use our non-profit to amplify the incredible work, spirit, and resilience that already exist in our community.
 We believe Maui’s stories deserve to be heard, its healing deserves to be nurtured, and its future deserves to be envisioned together.